mariushelf/breathing_app/docs/preset_development.md

 - The player walks steps in order, supporting nested repeats and `until_tap` interactions.
 - `hold: until_tap`: show/announce “Hold; tap when you are ready”; resume on tap.
 - `repeat.n = until_tap`: loop until a tap signals to advance; finish the current iteration before exiting.
+- Voice/chime overrides:
+  - `voice: disabled` silences voice for that step.
+  - Custom `voice` text is spoken instead of the default cue; falls back to `cue` when unspecified.
+  - `chime: disabled` suppresses the chime played immediately before that step.
 - Existing inhale/hold/exhale sounds are reused.
-Only the `until_tap` hold uses the new prompt.
+Only the `until_tap` hold uses the new prompt when present.
-- Simple presets continue to play as today (single-loop inhale/hold/exhale based on settings).
+- Simple presets continue to play as today (single-loop inhale/hold/exhale based on settings) but honor per-phase cue/voice/chime overrides when provided.

 ### UI / Customize panel binding
 - When a preset is selected: